adamcameron/cfml24h/chapters/03-types.md

 The key can be a variable, an expression which evaluates to a string, or a string-literal.

-Secondly, when using associative array notation, they casing of the key is preserved.
+Secondly, when using associative array notation, the casing of the key is preserved.
 This is useful when creating data which will be shared with case-sensitive systems.
 EG:

 ````cfc
 fullName = {};